-Agreement management comprises all the activities (including corrective actions) that are undertaken after the signing of the agreement (either a contract or a grant) to ensure the agreement delivers the intended outcome.
+Agreement management comprises all the activities (including corrective actions) that are undertaken after the signing of the agreement (whether a contract or a contribution (grant-like arrangement) to ensure the agreement delivers the intended outcome.
 The aim of agreement management is for all parties to obtain the intended benefits and meet their obligations under the agreement.